stom66/cannon-collider-visualiser/README.md

 # Cannon Collider Visualiser

-This repo uses ThreeJS to visualise the colliders in a JSON file exported by the Blender plugin: [Decentraland Toolkit: Cannon Colliders](https://github.com/stom66/blender-dcltk-cannon-colliders/).
+This repo uses ThreeJS to visualise colliders in a JSON file exported by the Blender plugin [Decentraland Toolkit: Cannon Colliders](https://github.com/stom66/blender-dcltk-cannon-colliders/)

 ![Preview of the visualiser](./preview.png)